AM207/2018fall/wiki/convergenceandcoverage.md

 ![png](convergenceandcoverage_files/convergenceandcoverage_17_0.png)

 You will still see some small scale correlations.
 Thinning will  eliminate these.
+But thinning is NOT needed, it just makes things look better.

+The idea behinf still doing thinning is a diagnostic though.
+If thinning does not remove autocorrelation, the autocorrelation is not due to the Markovian nature of things.